C.E.D'oh: Production

-The live-action flipbook couch gag was actually intended for another episode but it was placed into this one instead.
-The couch gag director Mike Polcino hired a hand model to play the part of the animator.
+The live-action flipbook couch gag was intended for another episode but it was placed into this one instead.
+The couch gag director Mike Frank Polcino hired a hand model to play the part of the animator.
 It was a reference to the way animators flip through recently drawn images to make sure the action flows properly.
-As the chosen couch gag is often dependent on the length of the episode, this relatively short one was placed into C.E.D'oh, a longer Simpsons episode than the one it was originally intended for.
+As the chosen couch gag is often dependent on the length of the episode, this relatively short one was placed into this episode, which is a longer Simpsons episode than the one for which it was originally intended.

 The writers said that they did not want to watch characters "walking around" as it was not funny, and instead wanted them to "go from joke to joke".
-They however note that the entire act one closer consists of Homer wandering through town seeing things.
-They justify it by explaining that a "sweet romantic" mood is being built, and that a slower pace was needed.
+However, they noted that the end of the first act consists of Homer wandering through town seeing things.
+They justify it by explaining that a "sweet romantic" mood is being built and that a slower pace was needed.

-Steve Moore posed for the scene where Snake strangles inmate Terrance, only for Homer to misinterpret it as love.

-Another suggestion for Dr Hibbert's stripper name that was pitched besides "Malcolm Sex" (which made it into the episode) was "Christmas Buttocks".
-In this scene, where Hibbert leads a "Strip For Your Wife" seminar on Valentine's Day, the team included regulars rather than Simpson-ised extras.
-This led to random cameos such as Cletus and one of the mobsters.
+Another suggestion for Dr Hibbert's stripper name that was pitched besides "Malcolm Sex", which is in the episode, was "Crispus Buttocks".
+In this scene, where Hibbert leads a "Strip For Your Wife" seminar on Valentine's Day, the team included regulars rather than "Simpsonized" extras.
+This led to random cameos from Cletus and one of the mobsters.

-Edwin Aguilar did all the animation for the Legoland sequence, yet he is not featured in the episode's credits.

-According to Al Jean, Matt Groening pitched the joke where Homer puts a blanket over Mr Burns after his failed attempt to brick Homer up.
+Series director Steven Dean Moore posed for the scene where Snake strangles inmate Terrance, only for Homer to misinterpret it as love.